vsirotin/digital-treasure-chest/projects/log4ts/README.md

 this.logger.error(...)
 ```

+## How to create it?

 Of course, it must be created before doing this.
 In our case, we should do it using the ILogger interface:
 ```
 logger = LoggerFactory.getLogger('MyClass');
 ```
 The parameter in this call means the id by which your logger will be searched for among its factory-created counterparts.
-In big application it is recomended (but not necessary) to use the path to your class in the project directory with source code for this purpose:
+In big application it is recomended (but not necessary) to use common naiming convention:

+DOMEN.PROJECT.CLASS(COMPONENT).

+like:

 ```
-logger = LoggerFactory.getLogger('shared/classes/MyClass');
+logger = LoggerFactory.getLogger('com.example.my-project.MyClass');
 ```

+## How to configure it by development?

-Unlike similar console calls, after the above method of creation, our class will output only calls from error and warn, and ignore the rest, for example debug.
+Unlike similar console calls, after the above method of creation, our class will by default output only calls from error and warn, and ignore the rest, for example log or debug.

 This solution seems to me more pragmatic if your project has many classes with built-in logging.

 But sometimes, especially at the development stage, you need to log not only information about errors and warnings, but also other information.
 What other information? - Log4ts provides the following levels of logging based on their severity:

-**0** or negative number - all information from all class function calls (error, warn, log and debug) is output,
+**0** or negative number - all information types (error, warn, log and debug) is output,

 **1** - only error, warn and log,